 Introduction

-Sun Museum, a non-profit, non-governmental museum established by Simon Suen Foundation, aims to promote Chinese art and culture.
+Sun Museum, a non-profit, independent museum established by Simon Suen Foundation, aims to promote Chinese art and culture.
 It strives to facilitate general understanding of how the art world in Hong Kong is enlivened by a diversity of cultures and how the local community is enlightened by a wealth of Chinese traditions.

 With the emphasis on China and Hong Kong art and culture, the Museum organises thematic exhibitions with objects on loan from collectors, artists and other cultural bodies.
 Related talks and guided tours are also offered to enrich our visitors' experience.

+Simon Suen Foundation is a charitable organisation registered with the Hong Kong Government.
 The Museum is an institutional member of the Chinese Museums Association (Membership No. 1752).

 Our mission

-• Enhance the understanding of Chinese art and culture through exhibitions, research, lectures, publications, and other learning activities
+Enhance the understanding of Chinese art and culture through exhibitions, research, lectures, publications, and other learning activities

-• Support aspiring Chinese artists, especially those in Hong Kong
+Support aspiring Chinese artists, especially those in Hong Kong

-• Build up a collection of Chinese paintings and related art for educational purposes
+Build up a collection of Chinese paintings and related art for educational purposes

-• Contribute to the study of Hong Kong culture
+Contribute to the study of Hong Kong culture

-• Collaborate with artists, collectors, scholars and cultural institutions around the world to achieve the Museum's Vision
+Collaborate with artists, collectors, scholars and cultural institutions around the world to achieve the Museum's Vision

 Name of museum